Ekuo79/Beetle-ObjectDetection-Model/README.md

 ![Bounding Box Editor Screenshot](clean_data/editor.png)

-In addition to removing bad labels, I also observed **missing detections** — where beetles re present but not labeled.
+In addition to removing bad labels, I also observed **missing detections** — where beetles are present but not labeled.
 To handle this, the editor was used in conjunction with the **`labelme`** annotation tool to manually add missing bounding boxes.

 Thanks to the reduced editing required from the semi-supervised labeling pipeline, we were able to efficiently create a **fully labeled object detection dataset of 58,000 images**.